wtsi-ssg/simple-image-builder/README.md

-# MySQL Ubuntu 14.04 Image builder
+# Example Image builder

-These are scripts to build a Ubuntu 14.04 image with a MySQL database on:
+These are scripts to build a Ubuntu 14.04,16.04 and Centos 7.2 image.
-- Virtual Box
 - VMWare
 - Openstack